 Again, using default settings, Slurm creates a single process and restricts it to a single CPU core.
-The OpenMP run time library queries the number of CPU cores accessible to the process and creates just as many threads (here only one).
+The OpenMP run time library supports shared-memory multiprocessing and allows to query the number of CPU cores accessible to the process.
+It creates just as many threads (here only one).
 If you specify a number of CPU cores per process this changes: